erjavaskivuori/csb-project/README.md

 # Cyber Security Base - Project I

 This is a project for the Cyber Security Base course.
 The application contains security flaws as implementing them was part of the given instructions and therefore the application should not be used.
-If you are interested, you can [read my essay]() about fixing the security flaws!

 ### Before installing the application